Barbara Barratt

 Barbara Ingeborg Patricia Barratt is a New Zealand entomologist and biocontrol expert.
-In 2022 she was elected as fellow of the Royal Society Te Apārangi.
+In 2022, she was elected as fellow of the Royal Society Te Apārangi.

 Early life and education

 Barratt was born in England and has recalled that an interest in science was influenced by her father and a teacher who took her on nature walks to collect "creepy crawlies".
 At this stage she knew she wanted to get involved in natural history, particularly involving insects.

-She completed her PhD at Durham University in 1975, with a thesis on the sex pheromones of the drugstore beetle, and arrived in New Zealand as a postdoctoral fellow in 1978.
+She completed her PhD at Durham University in 1975, with a thesis on the sex pheromones of the drugstore beetle.
+She arrived in New Zealand as a postdoctoral fellow in 1978.

 Honours and awards

 In 2011 Barratt was elected as one of only twenty Fellows of the Entomological Society of New Zealand.
 Her nomination, written by Stephen Goldson and Rod Emberson, noted her pioneering biocontrol work, but also her contribution to the understanding of the impacts of agriculture and fire on native grassland ecosystems.